OlivierMonteil/custom_script_editor/README.md

 `python("from custom_script_editor import main as cse_main\ncse_main.run()");`

-Sometimes the Custom Menu added to the Script Editor's hotbox may not appear properly.
+**Warning:** Sometimes the Custom Menu added to the Script Editor's hotbox may not appear properly.
 Switching tab should add it back.

 ## Features